 Constellation of Care

-* Girl Scout Troop 54: We are very thankful to the Girl Scouts of Troop 54 organized a bake sale; made 100 "calm down jars", 100 "focus-on-your-breath" feather sticks, 22 New Year's encouragement cards for children, 49 Valentine's Day cards for children, 33 decorated name tags for children's hospital rooms, and a video on how yoga can help children.
+Girl Scout Troops: We are very thankful to many Girl Scout troops throughout our region who have participated in our service activities.
+For example, the Girl Scouts of Troop 54 organized a bake sale; made 100 "calm down jars", 100 "focus-on-your-breath" feather sticks, 22 New Year's encouragement cards for children, 49 Valentine's Day cards for children, 33 decorated name tags for children's hospital rooms, and a video on how yoga can help children.
 They also organized three Paint Night fundraisers and a social media campaign to ask for in-kind donations through Eliana's Light's Amazon Wish List.
 Thank you so much!

 Our Collaborators Connect Families to These Contributions